rackerlabs/support-how-to/content/cloud-servers/check-network-connectivity-on-a-linux-server.md

 #### `curl`

-Use the `curl` command, used to transfer data to or from a server, has many features and tools.
+The `curl` command, used to transfer data to or from a server, has many features and tools.
 For troubleshooting a website, use the flags `IL` and `ILk` (for use with HTTPS sites).
 These flags return the status codes of the sites.
 They also list any redirects that are in front of the server.
-The example output looks similar to the following:
+The output looks similar to the following example:

     $ curl -IL http://google.com
     HTTP/1.1 301 Moved Permanently